SummaryRead the full fact sheet

 Diagnosis of cataracts

 Cataracts can be diagnosed with an eye examination.
-If you notice any changes in your vision, you should have your vision checked by a doctor, optometrist or eye specialist.
+If you notice any changes in your vision, you should have your vision checked by a GP (doctor), optometrist or eye specialist.

 Causes of cataracts

 Most cataracts develop as part of the ageing process.
-Long term and unprotected exposure to UV sunlight, smoking, diabetes and a family history are among increased risk factors for developing cataract.
+Long term and unprotected exposure to UV sunlight, smoking, diabetes and long term corticosteroid use are among increased risk factors for developing cataract.

 Treatment for cataracts

 Your ophthalmologist will advise if your cataract should be removed.
-A cataract may only be removed by surgery, usually performed under a local anaesthetic.
-More than 180,000 cataract operations are performed every year.
+A cataract may only be removed by surgery, usually performed under a local anaesthetic..
+Approximately 250,000 cataract operations are performed in Australia each year.

 Prevention of cataracts

-Wearing sunglasses to protect from prolonged direct exposure to UV sunlight, and not smoking, may assist to prevent the early development of cataract.
+Wearing sunglasses to protect from prolonged direct exposure to UV sunlight, not smoking and good diabetes control if you suffer from diabetes may assist to prevent the early development of cataract.